Maxillofacial Surgery Miscellaneous Short Essays

 Diazepam

-It is benzodiazepine
+Diazepam is benzodiazepine

-Actions of Diazepam:
+Actions Of Diazepam:

 - Sedation & hypnosis Reduction in anxiety